New College of Interdisciplinary Arts and Sciences policies

 Audit grade option

 Students may choose to audit a course, allowing them to attend classes but not earn credit.
 Students must obtain instructor approval prior to enrollment.
-This grade option may not be changed after the drop/add period.
+This grade option may not be changed after the add period.

 The audit option may be used under the following conditions: